 This is a Data Subject Access Request (DSAR), a legal right under GDPR and CCPA that gives individuals the power to request all their personal data that your organization holds.
 The compliance clock is now ticking.

-If you’re managing Google Workspace, the real challenge isn’t just finding Sarah’s data; it’s that her digital footprint is scattered everywhere.
+If you are a Google Workspace admin managing a DSAR, the real challenge is not just finding Sarah’s data.
+It is that her digital footprint is scattered everywhere.
 She commented on shared documents, attended cross-departmental meetings, and her contact details live in teammates’ personal Drive folders.
 Some data is obvious, some is buried in shared drives, and some exists only as @mentions in old Chat threads.

 The thought of hunting down every trace while avoiding accidentally including other people’s personal information can feel overwhelming.
 But with the right approach and tools, handling a DSAR in Google Workspace becomes a methodical, repeatable process.